How to buy Amazon stock

 3. How much can you afford to invest?

 How much you can afford to invest has less to do with Amazon than with your own personal financial situation.
-Stocks can be volatile, so to give your investment time to work out.
-You’ll likely want to be able to leave the money in Amazon for at least three-to-five years.
+Stocks can be volatile, so to give your investment time to work out, you’ll likely want to be able to leave the money in Amazon for at least three-to-five years.
 That means you should be able to live without the money for at least that length of time.

 Committing to holding the stock for duration is quite important.
 You’d hate to have to sell Amazon when it’s near a low only to watch it rebound much higher after you exited the position.
 By sticking to a long-term plan, you’ll be able to ride out the ups and downs of the stock.

-If you’re investing in individual stocks, you’ll want to keep the percentage of any single position between 3 and 5 percent.
+If you’re investing in individual stocks, you’ll likely want to keep the percentage of any single position between 3 and 5 percent.
 This way you’re not heavily exposed to one investment breaking your portfolio.

 If the stock has more business risk, then you might choose an even lower percentage than this range.
 However, Amazon is a well-established business with a top management team, and while the stock price may fluctuate, the fundamental business is solid and growing.